Where We Work

 • What are the main healthcare challenges in Jordan?

 Jordan’s healthcare system has been strained by increased demand, the COVID-19 pandemic and disparities in access.
-In particular, the country’s mental health system has struggled to meet the people’s needs, and the World Health Organization has identified Jordan as one of the countries needing significant support to strengthen its mental health care system.
-The country offers only limited MHPSS services at a primary healthcare or community level, meaning that many people cannot access them.
-To address these challenges, International Medical Corps is strengthening the mental health care system with 18 clinics throughout the country, and is second only to the Ministry of Health as a provider of MHPSS services.
-We also train local healthcare workers in MHPSS topics and work to integrate these services into primary healthcare and social protection.
+The country’s mental health system, in particular, has struggled to meet the growing demand for mental health services.
+The World Health Organization has identified Jordan as one of the countries needing significant support to strengthen its mental health care system.
+The country offers limited MHPSS services at the primary healthcare or community level, meaning that many people cannot access them.

 • How can I help refugees in Jordan?